Turbulent Teens – a collection of diverse movies exploring adolescence.

 A SWEDISH LOVE STORY (1970)

-Often overlooked as a classic of the coming-of-age genre, A Swedish Love Story is undoubtedly one of the most beautiful explorations of first love ever brought to the screen.
-Here Anderson’s tale carries a dreamlike Romeo and Juliet-inspired intensity as two young lovers meet, fall apart due to family struggles, and attempt reconciliation.
-A Swedish Love Story is one of the finest coming-of-age movies ever made and deserves far more attention in modern film journalism.
+Often overlooked, A Swedish Love Story is undoubtedly one of the most beautiful explorations of first love ever brought to the screen.
+Anderson’s tale carries a Romeo and Juliet-inspired intensity as two young lovers meet, fall apart due to family struggles, and attempt reconciliation.
+A Swedish Love Story is one of the finest coming-of-age movies ever made.

 LEAN ON PETE (2018)